codeclysm/fangedgames/content/post/turmoil-second-draft.md

 **When you lash out** roll+volatile.

-On a 10+ they are hurt.
+On a success they are hurt.
 On a 10+ they also choose if they are Scared or if they give you a Cold String.

 **When you flee** roll +volatile.